ZKNoxHQ/blog/posts/PECTRA_2504xx.md

 k & 0 & 1 & 0
 \end{pmatrix}
 $$
-In this case, using lattice reduction, we expect to find a vector with coefficients bounded by $1.22\sqrt[4]{r}$.
+In this case, using lattice reduction, it is expected to find a vector with coefficients bounded by $1.22\sqrt[4]{r}$.
 Finally, a scalar multiplication is verified using
 $$[k]P = Q\iff [u_1]P + [u_2]\phi(P) - [v_1]Q - [v_2]\phi(Q) = 0$$
 with a cost of $\text{MSM}(4, 64)$ in the case of Bandersnatch.
 This bound is slightly bigger for other $r$ (for instance, $65$ bits for seckp256k1).